 Rules & Policies for IBS

-Soliciting, polling, interviewing, etc. in any part of the Las Vegas Convention Center other than exhibitors' booths is strictly prohibited, and any person so doing will be required to leave the buildings.
+Soliciting, polling, interviewing, etc. in any part of the Las Vegas Convention Center other than exhibitors' booths is strictly prohibited, and any person so doing will be required to leave the building.
 Circulars, catalogs, magazines, folders, and any other matter may be distributed only from within the exhibitor's booth and must be related strictly to the products and/or services on display or directly available from the individual exhibitor.
 Distribution of wheeled carts is prohibited.
 Distribution from booth to booth or in the aisles is forbidden, and exhibitors must confine their exhibit activities to their contracted space.
 Strolling entertainment or moving advertisements outside of an exhibitor's assigned space is not permitted.

-The use of loudspeakers, recording equipment, television sets, radios, operating machinery, or any other apparatus which is of sufficient volume to disrupt neighboring exhibitors’ ability to reasonably converse with customers will not be permitted.
+The use of loudspeakers, recording equipment, television sets, radios, operating machinery, or any other apparatus that is of sufficient volume to disrupt neighboring exhibitors’ ability to reasonably converse with customers will not be permitted.
 Exhibitors using audio systems and/or live entertainment must keep amplification at a conversational level.

 In no case shall any form of amplification or activity that is purposely intended to generate sound or attention be allowed to generate a noise level in excess of 80dB as measured on a sound level meter.